 Take a day trip to Monhegan Island – drive 45 minutes to Port Clyde (a classic Maine fishing village), park and catch the ferry to Monhegan Island, a popular artist colony.
 There are no cars, just fresh air and hiking trails.
 One of our favorite walks is the verdant “Cathedral Woods”.
 On your way back, stop at a Lobster Pound and enjoy “lobster in the rough”.
 Or journey north about 90 minutes to Bar Harbor and Acadia National Park for the day, a “not to be missed” destination, in this year as they celebrate their Centennial year as one of Americas greatest National Parks.
 We can even pack you a picnic to go!

 Experience Fine Dining

 The Camden area is blessed with incredibly talented chefs and fine, as well as casual, dining opportunities are plentiful.
-Try Rockland’s famed Primo restaurant, or the casual Camden bistro, Francine’s.
+Try Rockland’s famed Primo restaurant, or the oyster bar and grill in Rockport, 18 Central.
 Dress up a bit for Natalie’s or have a romantic dinner at the Hartstone Inn.
 Or maybe, best of all, from our Lincolnville Inn, drive the 3 minutes up the road to Lincolnville Beach, put on your bib and eat fresh lobster.
 We’ll send you the full insider’s list when you book with us and take care of all necessary reservations prior to your stay.

 Unleash your adventurous side